Xspence-XRPL/js-payments/README.md

 - All examples currently target Testnet (Xahau Testnet and XRPL Testnet).
 - setup.js can be re-run at any time to generate new accounts and fresh liquidity.
-- Partial payments (partialPayment.js) will result in "tecPATH_DRY" after the first run as the trustline limit is at maximum.
+- config.json generated after the intital setup contains account information, any subseqent run of setup.js appends fresh accounts to the list
-- Path payments (pathPayment.js) can still return tecPATH_DRY depending on current DEX state — this is normal on testnet.
+- Path payments (pathPayment.js) may return tecPATH_DRY depending on current DEX state — this is normal on testnet.
 - For IOU payments, the sender must have a trustline to the issuer.
 - These examples are educational and intentionally minimal.
 Add proper error handling and security practices before using in production.
 - Never hard-code real/mainnet seeds.